What is a Colonoscopy?

 A colonoscopy is usually done 1) as part of a routine screening for cancer, 2) in patients with known polyps or previous polyp removal, 3) before or after some surgeries, 4) to evaluate a change in bowel habits or bleeding or 5) to evaluate changes in the lining of the colon known as inflammatory disorders.

 The rectum and colon must be completely emptied of stool for the procedure to be performed.
 In general, preparation consists of consumption of a special cleansing solution or several days of clear liquids, laxatives and enemas prior to the examination.
-Your surgeon or his staff will give you instructions regarding the cleansing routine to be used.
+Your surgeon and his or her staff will provide you with instructions regarding the cleansing routine necessary for the colonoscopy.

 Follow your surgeon’s instructions carefully.
 If you do not complete the preparation, it may be unsafe to perform the colonoscopy and the procedure may have to be rescheduled.
 If you are unable to take the preparation, contact your surgeon.